google/go-cloud/README.md

 # The Go X Cloud Project
 _Write once, run on any cloud ☁️_

 The Go X Cloud Project is an initiative that will allow application developers to seamlessly deploy cloud applications on any combination of cloud providers.
-It does this by providing stable, idiomatic interfaces for common uses like storage, PubSub and databases.
-Think `database/sql` for cloud.
+It does this by providing stable, idiomatic interfaces for common uses like storage and databases.
+Think `database/sql` for cloud products.

 A key part of the project is to also provide a code generator called [Wire](https://github.com/google/go-cloud/blob/master/wire/README.md).
 It creates human-readable code that only imports the cloud SDKs for providers you use.
 This allows Go X Cloud to grow to support any number of cloud providers, without increasing compile times or binary sizes, and avoiding any side effects from `init()` functions.